What is Contemporary Modern Dance?

 Why not compete?

-Barefoot focuses on concert dance as an art form.
-We are less invested in students executing tricks and more interested in nuance.
+Barefoot focuses on concert dance as an art form, and expressing nuance within the form.
 We guide students to appreciate and work within their own bodies, take artistic risks and aim for uniqueness.
-Instead of mimicking teachers or the words to a song, our students seek and find their own artistic voices through active process-oriented explorations.
-We are adamantly opposed to the sexualization of young girls seen in many dance schools and performances, and work to empower our students within historical contexts, through discussions critical inquiry and the creation of original art.
+Our students seek and find their own artistic voices through active process-oriented explorations.
+We work to empower our students within historical contexts, through discussions critical inquiry and the creation of original art.
 We teach and support one another, thus creating a community that is welcoming, nurturing, and warm.
 We simply could not achieve our goals in a competitive environment.

 Where is Barefoot located?